 - externally set and marked online exam

 Qualification and units are awarded on a Pass/Fail basis.
-To achieve the qualification, learners must meet minimum credit values according to rules of combination.
-Learners achieve credit by passing unit assessments.
+To achieve the qualification, students must meet minimum credit values according to rules of combination.
+Students achieve credit by passing unit assessments.

 Assessment is available on a 'when ready' basis.

-There are no limitations on the number of times a learner can attempt the assessments.
+There are no limitations on the number of times a student can attempt the assessments.

 Maximum guided learning hours for these qualifications range from 282 to 785.

 For comparison, an A level is 360 GLH.

 City & Guilds Level 3 Diploma in Business Administration